Osman-Geomatics93/Osman-Geomatics93/README.md

 ##  OSMAN IBRAHIM
 i am research assistant (RA) in [Hydraulics Research Canter](https://hrc-sudan.sd/) -[Ministry of Irrigation and Water Resources- Sudan](http://www.wre.gov.sd/cgi-sys/suspendedpage.cgi?fbclid=IwAR0GeKxkwwtGqG-V72Y_A3Dv6dqFjXemqxlHPktCBhC3al6Qm7roAZxNlOs) check out my [page](https://hrc-sudan.sd/index.php/people2/) in Hydraulics Research Canter .
+## PROFESSIONAL PROFILE :
+"I am a BSc.
+Survey Engineer with over 6 years of extensive experience in large-scale infrastructure projects, including roads, dams, GIS, and remote sensing.
+Skilled in site supervision, construction, accountancy, and tendering, I have contributed to public sector, UN, and international projects.
+As a registered Specialist Engineer with the Sudanese Engineering Council and a full member of the Sudanese Engineering Society, I have led design reviews, feasibility studies, construction supervision, and stakeholder liaison, ensuring timely and effective project completion"

 ### Hi there 👋

 - 🔭 I’m currently working on ...